Trade, ties and flights off-limits as Pakistan retaliates to India’s moves

 Additionally, Pakistani nationals will not be permitted to travel to India under the Saarc visa scheme.
 “Any SVES visas issued in the past to Pakistani nationals are deemed cancelled.
 Any Pakistani national currently in India under SVES visa has 48 hours to leave India.”

-Furthermore, defence attaches and advisers at the Pakistani High Commission in New Delhi had been declared ‘Persona Non Grata’ and given a week to leave India.
+Furthermore, defence attaches and advisers at the Pakistani High Commission in New Delhi were declared ‘Persona Non Grata’ and given a week to leave India.

 “India will be withdrawing its own Defence/Navy/Air Advisers from the Indian High Commission in Islamabad… The overall strength of the High Commissions will be brought down to 30 from the present 55 through further reductions,” Misri said.